9/11 conspiracy theories: Air-defense stand-down theory

 A common claim among conspiracy theorists is that the North American Aerospace Defense Command (NORAD) issued a stand down order or deliberately scrambled fighters late to allow the hijacked airplanes to reach their targets without interference.
 According to this theory, NORAD had the capability of locating and intercepting planes on 9/11, and its failure to do so indicates a government conspiracy to allow the attacks to occur.
-Conspiracy theorist Mark R. Elsis says: "There is only one explanation for this ...
+Conspiracy theorist Mark R. Elsis said: "There is only one explanation for this ...
 Our Air Force was ordered to Stand Down on 9/11."

 One of the first actions taken by the hijackers on 9/11 was to turn off or disable each of the four aircraft's on board transponders.
 Without these transponder signals to identify the airplane's tail number, altitude, and speed, the hijacked airplanes would have been only blips among 4,500 other blips on NORAD's radar screens, making them very difficult to track.

 On 9/11, only 14 fighter jets were on alert in the contiguous 48 states.
 There was no automated method for the civilian air traffic controllers to alert NORAD.
 A passenger aircraft had not been hijacked in the U.S. since 1979.
-"They had to pick up the phone and literally dial us," says Maj.
-Douglas Martin, public affairs officer for NORAD.
+Maj.
+Douglas Martin, public affairs officer for NORAD, stated that "They had to pick up the phone and literally dial us".
 Only one civilian plane—a chartered Learjet 35 with golfer Payne Stewart and five others on board—was intercepted by NORAD over North America in the decade prior to 9/11, which took one hour and 19 minutes.

 Rules in effect at that time, and on 9/11, barred supersonic flight on intercepts.
 Before 9/11, all other NORAD interceptions were limited to offshore Air Defense Identification Zones (ADIZ).
-"Until 9/11 there was no domestic ADIZ," says FAA spokesman Bill Schumann.
+FAA spokesman Bill Schumann said that "Until 9/11 there was no domestic ADIZ".
 After 9/11, the FAA and NORAD increased cooperation.
 They set up hotlines between command centers while NORAD increased its fighter coverage and installed radar to watch airspace over the continent.

 The longest warning NORAD received of the hijackings was some eight minutes for American Airlines Flight 11, the first flight hijacked.
 The FAA alerted NORAD to the hijacked Flight 175 at just about the same time it was crashing into the World Trade Center's South Tower.
 The FAA notified NORAD of the missing – not hijacked – Flight 77 three minutes before it struck the Pentagon.

 Regarding United Airlines Flight 93, Major General Larry Arnold indicated that there had been time to intercept the plane.
 However, NORAD was awaiting authorization to shoot it down, a decision that was ultimately made unnecessary by the actions of the passengers who stormed the cockpit, leading to the plane's crash in a field near Shanksville, Pennsylvania.